Podcast: Play in new window | Download

 Originally published on March 1, 2008

-Our friend Bishop Tau Allen Greenfield returns to the show to talk about Gnostic history and philosophy.
+Our friend Bishop T Allen Greenfield returns to the show to talk about Gnostic history and philosophy.

 Dr. Greenfield is particularly well-qualified to discuss this subject considering his extensive experience in Gnostic churches serving as bishop.
-Our conversation covers the definition of Gnosis and Gnostic, the history of ancient sects, the philosophy through the ages, modern permutations of the Gnostic doctrine, and Dr. Greenfield’s own personal lineage.
+Our conversation covers the definition of Gnosis and Gnostic, the history of ancient sects, the philosophy through the ages, modern permutations of the Gnostic doctrine, and Dr. Greenfield’s ecclesiastic lineage.

-Notable points include differing perspectives on the concept of the Demiurgus and the resultant differences in the views on body and spirit, the secret societies and esoteric orders that have carried the Wisdom, and Apostolic succession.
+Notable points include differing perspectives on the concept of the Demiurgus and the resultant differences in the views on body and spirit, the secret societies and esoteric orders that have transmitted the Wisdom, and the Apostolic succession of bishops.

 These are mysteries, O Israel,